MDSV9/garden/src/site/notes/03 - Resources/programming/Garden Publish/Literature Note - Pymongo Tutorial using an Atlas Cluster.md

     return books
 ```

-Our read function, which lists the first 100 books of our database.
+Our `list_books` function, which lists the first 100 books in our database.
 But what if we want a specific book?

 ```python
 @router.get("/{id}", response_description="Get a single book by id", response_model=Book)